 Let's not allow words of praise and encouragement to go sour inside of us.
 Let's get them out and see how they feed people's souls.

 Let's speak life, expecting nothing in return.

-Here are some practical ways we can be intentional to speak words of praise and encouragement, especially if these are new words and phrases for you.
+Here are some practical ways we can intentionally speak words of praise and encouragement, especially if these are new words and phrases for you.

-1. Do it awkward.
-If you are like me and your words sound more like the second sentence in the test, to start speaking life-giving words is going to feel awkward, strange, unnatural, etc. So we are going to have to push through and do it anyway.
-You can do it, I know you can!!
+Do it awkward.
+If you are like me and your words sound more like the second sentence in the test, speaking life-giving words will feel awkward, strange, unnatural, etc. So we are going to have to push through and do it anyway.
+You can do it.
+I know you can!!

-2. Do it afraid.
+Do it afraid.
 You cannot be a people pleaser and change.
-If you have been more negative with your words and you start speaking positive, life-giving words people may question you.
+If you have been more negative with your words and you start speaking positive, life-giving words, people may question you.
 They may also make sarcastic comments and not trust what you are saying.......at first.

 But the more you do it, the more they will accept it.
 As you are willing to change and work on yourself, they will begin to accept the new you.
 Trust me; they will lean in, waiting for you to speak life over them.

 Put the phrases in your calendar/reminders.
 Take some time to put the first phrases on the test in your calendar or reminders, then every time one pops up, either send a text or say it to whoever you are with.
 If your words have been more negative, then you may just text the phrases for a couple of months, but the more you read them and text them, you will want to say them.